Republic Polytechnic’s Digital Business Challenge (DBC) 2025 returned with a meaningful twist – this year’s theme? Empowering groundups.

 Sixteen-year-old Tan Jing Yang, a longtime volunteer and project leader, shared what fuels the team: “We don’t have big dreams or want to fix the world.
 We just want to bring joy to people.
 Music helps people open up and embrace their emotions, even with strangers.”

-Building Visions — One LEGO Brick at a Time
+Building Visions — One LEGO® Brick at a Time

-In a surprising and memorable moment, students were challenged to build their team’s vision using LEGO bricks – turning childhood toys into tools of reflection and storytelling.
+In a surprising and memorable moment, students were challenged to build their team’s vision using LEGO® bricks – turning childhood toys into tools of reflection and storytelling.

-This unconventional icebreaker encouraged students to translate their values and aspirations into a tangible creation, promoting team bonding, purpose alignment, and a playful approach to serious problem-solving.
+Ms Majella Tay, a Certified LEGO® SERIOUS PLAY® Facilitator and Lecturer at Republic Polytechnic’s School of Business, encouraged students to translate their values and aspirations into a tangible creation, promoting team bonding, purpose alignment, and a playful approach to serious problem-solving.

-“The LEGO activity was simple but powerful.
+“The LEGO® activity was simple but powerful.
 It helped us understand each other better and think more creatively,” said one participant from Compassvale Secondary School.

 Spotlight on Innovation: Team 12’s “Mortality Mixtape”